cekkr/efficientnet_under-age-detector/README.md

-# mobilenet_v2 Under Age Detector
+# EfficientNet Under Age Detector
 ### A really simple and fast mobilenet network to detect if there is at least an underage person in a generated image

-This is a really simple MobileNet v2 model trained using image generated with random prompts through Stable Diffusion WebUI images ([https://github.com/AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui)) that aims to recognize if is present at least an under age person in a generated image.
+This is a really simple EfficientNet model trained using image generated with random prompts through Stable Diffusion WebUI images ([https://github.com/AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui)) that aims to recognize if is present at least an under age person in a generated image.

 This model aims to allow the creation of Stable Diffusion images generation services with explicit contents without worrying that they may contain minors.